Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

 Think of the ADHD brain as a high-performance supercar.
 The engine is incredible.
 The horsepower is there.
 You have bursts of creativity, focus, intuition, or problem-solving that are genuinely exceptional.

-But imagine that supercar trying to take a sharp turn on plastic tires.
+However, imagine that supercar trying to take a sharp turn on plastic tires.

 The power is real, but without traction, the wheels spin.
 You feel busy but stuck.
 Motivated but unproductive.
 Capable but unable to move in the direction you want.